Teorigruppen rekryterar forskare och studenter internationellt, och arbetsspråket i gruppen är engelska. Därför är också denna sida på engelska.

 All of our postdoc positions are fully funded positions (including travel money) with an internationally competitive salary.

 If you instead want to start collecting grants to list on your CV, you can also try to apply for an Individual Fellowship within the EU Marie Skłodowska-Curie actions program to come and do a postdoc with me.
-There is currently an open call that closes September 12, 2018.
+The last call for this program had a deadline of September 12, 2018, but there should presumably be a new call in 2019.
 I would particularly welcome applications from strong candidates who want to work in proof complexity, SAT solving, or the intersection of these two areas.
 Please feel free to contact me if you want to discuss this.

-For the record, my latest opening for a PhD student in SAT solving was as part of the AI-Math Graduate School within the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP).
-Any future announcements are likely to be slightly more generally targeted towards PhD students in SAT solving who will work on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.
+I am currently not actively hiring PhD students on the applied side, but any future announcements are likely to be along the lines of this old announcement for PhD students in SAT solving working on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.

-On the theory side, my latest opening was for PhD students in theoretical computer science together with Johan Håstad and Per Austrin, but future announcements are perhaps more likely to look like the following opening for PhD students in theoretical computer science.
+On the theory side, my latest opening was for PhD students in theoretical computer science together with Johan Håstad and Per Austrin, but future open positions are likely to be more clearly focused on proof complexity and related areas.

 All PhD positions in our group are fully funded positions with an internationally very competitive salary.